-Conditions of the throat can range from a simple sore throat, to conditions that impact speaking, swallowing and breathing, to serious issues like cancer.
-If you are experiencing a chronic cough, speech and/or swallowing problems, a sore throat that doesn’t go away, hoarseness, problems with your voice or other issues, see your ENT specialist for a diagnosis, symptom relief and treatment recommendations.
+Conditions of the throat can range from a simple sore throat to conditions that impact speaking, swallowing, and breathing, to serious issues like cancer.
+If you are experiencing a chronic cough, speech and/or swallowing problems, a sore throat that doesn’t go away, hoarseness, problems with your voice, or other issues, see your ENT Throat Specialist for a diagnosis, symptom relief, and treatment recommendations.

 An occasional cough is normal, and healthy for the body, as it clears irritants and secretions from the throat and lungs.
 But a cough that lasts eight weeks or longer in an adult, or four weeks in a child, could be a symptom of an underlying condition.
-The same is true of a severe cough that causes vomiting, lightheadedness or pain.
-A chronic cough could be caused by postal nasal drip, asthma, sinus or allergy, digestive issue like heartburn, gastroesophageal reflux disease (GERD), or reactions to medications.
-Depending on the diagnosis, your physician may recommend allergy or asthma medications, antibiotics or cough suppressants.
-For GERD-related coughs, acid blockers, life style changes or surgery may be recommended.
+The same is true of a severe cough that causes vomiting, lightheadedness, or pain.
+A chronic cough could be caused by postal nasal drip, asthma, sinus or allergy, a digestive issue like heartburn, gastroesophageal reflux disease (GERD), or reactions to medications.
+Depending on the diagnosis, your physician may recommend medications, antibiotics, or cough suppressants.
+For GERD-related coughs, acid blockers, lifestyle changes, or surgery may be recommended.

-Conditions related to the ears, mouth, tongue and throat can result in problems with speech.
-These can include stuttering, speech impediments, difficulty forming words, slurred speech and fluency disorders that make talking and communicating difficult.
-The best first step in diagnosing the underlying cause of a speech disorder is to be evaluated by your ear, nose and throat specialist.
-Depending on the findings, your specialist may suggest treatment options, or refer you to a speech-language pathologist, speech therapist or other medical specialist.
+Conditions related to the ears, mouth, tongue, and throat can result in problems with speech.
+These can include stuttering, speech impediments, difficulty forming words, slurred speech, and fluency disorders that make talking and communicating difficult.
+The best first step in diagnosing the underlying cause of a speech disorder is to be evaluated by your ear, nose, and throat specialist.
+Depending on the findings, your specialist may suggest treatment options, or refer you to a speech-language pathologist, speech therapist, or another medical specialist.

 A voice disorder differs from a speech disorder in both the way it presents itself and the causes.
-Voice disorders are caused by a problem with the vocal cords, voice box or larynx.
-Symptoms include a change in the voice quality which can sound like the voice is breaking, strained, higher pitched, raspy or hoarse.
-Common causes of a voice disorder include swelling of the vocal chords, also called laryngitis, or spasmodic dysphonia, a nerve problem that causes the vocal cords to spasm.
-The vocal cord nerves can also be affected by an injury, stroke or cancer, resulting in vocal cord paralysis.
+Voice disorders are caused by a problem with the vocal cords, voice box, or larynx.
+Symptoms include a change in the voice quality which can sound like the voice is breaking, strained, higher-pitched, raspy, or hoarse.
+Common causes of a voice disorder include swelling of the vocal cords, also called laryngitis, or spasmodic dysphonia, a nerve problem that causes the vocal cords to spasm.
+The vocal cord nerves can also be affected by injury, stroke, or cancer, resulting in vocal cord paralysis.
 Treatment of voice disorders will depend on the exact diagnosis.
 Your specialists may recommend a coordinated treatment plan including doctors and therapists focused on your specific issues.

 VOCAL CORD PARALYSIS

 When the nerve impulses to the voice box are interrupted, one or both of the vocal cord muscles can become partially or fully paralyzed.
 This can affect the ability to speak and in some cases, cause difficulty with breathing.
-Vocal cord paralysis can be caused by a number of factors, including a viral infection, cancer, stroke or an injury.
-Symptoms are wide ranging, but can include changes in the voice and ability to speak, noisy breathing, coughing when eating or drinking, and a feeling of needing to clear the throat.
-Depending on the cause and your symptoms, treatment for vocal cord paralysis may include surgery, medications and/or speech therapy.
+Vocal cord paralysis can be caused by many factors, including viral infection, cancer, stroke, or an injury.
+Symptoms are wide-ranging but can include changes in the voice and ability to speak, noisy breathing, coughing when eating or drinking, and a feeling of needing to clear the throat.
+Depending on the cause and your symptoms, treatment for vocal cord paralysis may include surgery, medications, and/or speech therapy.